gylien/scale-letkf/wiki/control.md

 ```
 this automatically run forecast from "2020-01-01 06:00:00" first and from "2020-01-01 12:00:00" next, and so on.

-Multiple forecasts from different initial times can be run simulateneously (see also [here](misc.md)).

 ### D3 forecast and creating D4 init/boundary files

 To run a D3 forecast, an initial time of *D2 forecast* to be used as initial/boundary condition, an initial time of D3 forecast, and a forecast length need to be specified.